SpaceBuddy231/discord-bot-dashboard/CONTRIBUTING.md

 # Contributing Guide

-Vielen Dank für dein Interesse, zu diesem Projekt beizutragen! 🎉
+Thank you for your interest in contributing to this project! 🎉

-## 📋 Inhaltsverzeichnis
+## 📋 Table of Contents

 - [Code of Conduct](#code-of-conduct)
 - [Wie kann ich beitragen?](#wie-kann-ich-beitragen)